§ 40.1-5.4-7. Definitions.

 (4) "Community support program" means a program of services, including case management services, supports and treatment that allow adults with serious mental illness to function effectively in the community.

-(5) "Department" means the department of mental health, retardation, and hospitals.
+(5) "Department" means the department of behavioral healthcare, developmental disabilities and hospitals.

 (6) "Diagnosis and evaluation" means a process to determine whether and to what extent an individual has a serious mental illness and a study of the individual's condition, situation, and needs, which lead to a recommendation of what services, if any, would benefit the individual.